ldv-klever/klever/docs/dev_env_model_specs.rst

 Models 2 and 3 have *A.2* process and *B.1* and *B.2* correspondingly.

 .. figure:: ./media/env/linear-example-of-decomposing.png

+The third tactic (*savepoint_requirements*) splits processes into scenarios reducing the number of branches in choices.
+It extracts savepoint requirements and looks into lists of provided actions.
+These actions are used to select first actions of required branches in choices.
+The tactic starts from the first process's action and traverses actions moving to leaf actions.
+Thus, the order of actions in requirements matters, as it influences processing of choices.
+The tactic generates much fewer scenarios than the linear one because it reduces branches only for those choices for which there are provided actions in requirements.
+Moreover, it does not generate scenarios for branches that are excluded by requirements.

+The tactic generates specific scenarios for each requirement with provided actions for each process given in every savepoint requirement.
+So a process may have several scenarios generated for certain savepoints exclusively.

 The next step of decomposition of an IEM is scenario selection.
 It means that the origin IEM is copied, then each process is replaced by a scenario prepared from it.